the-real-nox/progbot/README.md

 0b0000 0000 | 0b0000 0010 = 0b0000 0010
 ```

 Now we only need to decode the bit-masks.
 The part which is important the most is how to check if a state is in the bit mask.
-We can do that by `AND`-bite-wise comparing the bit-mapping of each state, which will give us either `1` or `0` (`True` or `False`):
+We can do that by `AND`-bite-wise comparing the bit-mapping of each state, which will give us either the bit-mapping we have compared it with or `0` (`True` or `False`):
 ```
 0b0000 0010 & 0b0000 0010 = 0b0000 0001
 ```

+When having all-states as the state the bit-representation looks like `0b1111 1111`, which mean that all bit-wise `AND`s will return the bit-mapping we have compared (which means `True`)

 ### How data is handled on the inside
 For every year, the following structure is kept in memory: